NLnetLabs/nsd/doc/manual/configuration.rst

         server:
             # use this number of cpu cores
             server-count: 1
-            # We recommend leaving this empty, otherwise use "/var/db/nsd/nsd.db"
-            database: ""
             #  the default file used for the nsd-control addzone and delzone commands
             # zonelistfile: "/var/db/nsd/zone.list"
             # The unprivileged user that will run NSD, can also be set to "" if